Bhagwan73/mern-blog-app/README.md

 Dive into the world of blogging in just a few clicks:

 1. **Create an Account:** Register for an account or log in if you're already part of our community.
-2. **Express Yourself:** Click the "New Post" button on the homepage and let your creativity flow onto the digital canvas.
+2. **Express Yourself:** Click the "New Post" button on the homepage.
-3. **Engage:** Interact with fellow writers, read captivating stories, and embark on a literary adventure.
+3. **Engage:** Read captivating stories, and embark on a literary adventure.

 ## Technology Stack